Miche-Mario/cryptoapp/instructions.md

 2. Use environment variables for sensitive information and API keys.
 3. Consider using a service like Vercel for easy deployment of Next.js applications.

-This expanded PRD should provide clear alignment for developers implementing the virtual cryptocurrency exchange platform.
-It includes the file structure, detailed requirements, and implementation guidelines based on the provided documentation.
+This updated PRD reflects the correct structure for both user and admin dashboards, with accurate sidebar navigation and main content areas.